Cheryl Jensen - 1945 - 2019

 Cheryl was predeceased by her mother, Norma; brother, Larry; and sister, Lana.

-She is survived by her husband, Darrel, who will miss her dearly; children, Peter Jensen and Rachel (and John) Johnson; brother, David (and Thelma) Waldron; sister, Lynn (and Richard) Falconer; and numerous nieces and nephews.
+She is survived by her husband, Darrel, who will miss her dearly; children, Peter Jensen and Rachel (and John) Johnson; brother, David (and Thelma) Waldron, and Randy Waldron; sister, Lynn (and Richard) Falconer; and numerous nieces and nephews.
 She’s loved by many other family members and friends.

 Comments